 There are many ways to create income from mutual funds.
 But there are only a few that are really safe over the long-run (which we’ll get to).
 Many people think that they can buy mutual funds that buy bonds or preferred stocks and that by so doing they’ll safely get the income they want.

-It’s true that such funds do generate income but they expose investors to risks they may not be aware of.
-I say this because people who pile into bonds (especially now) give up the potential to grow their money.
+It’s true that such funds generate income but they expose investors to risks they may not be aware of.
+I say this because people who pile into bonds give up the potential to grow their money.
 They also make the mistake of locking in to today’s ridiculously low rates.
 That means that when interest rates rise, the value of that bond mutual fund is going to sink faster than the Titanic.
 That’s because as interest rates rise bond values drop.
-That’s just how bonds work.
+That’s just what bonds do.

 So if you are interested in creating safe income from mutual funds – especially growth mutual funds – there is a far better way.
 Let’s look at such an alternative.

 Let’s assume you have $100,000 and want to take an income check every year from your account.
 You’ve decided that bonds aren’t for you.
 You like the idea of investing in the S&P 500 because you like the long-term potential for growth.

 You also realize that you need that income for a very long time.
 So buying long-term investments seems like the right thing to do.
 Your only problem is that you want to get an income check every year and don’t know how to do it.
 Let me solve that problem for you right here and now.
 Look the graph below: